braintumorsegmentation/instructions/README.md

 ### Examples

-To help you containerize your segmentation method with Docker, we have provided some examples.
-Some exemplary Dockerfiles can be found on Github: https://github.com/njarng
+To help you containerize your segmentation method with Docker, we will provide some examples.

 ### Assistance